 Join colleagues and friends for an informal editing session for “Women Make History” on Friday, January 18, 2019 on the campus of William & Mary.
 We will meet in the OI conference room, ground floor of Swem Library, and continue to add or augment the entries for 100 women from early American history to Wikipedia.
 Drop in any time between 10:00 and 2:00 to edit and to help each other solve questions and puzzles encountered during the process.
 Food will be available the entire session.
 Please bring your own computer.

 Our goal is to have all 100 entries complete by the end of 2019.
 (Note: this is a revised date—we need your help to make it happen!)

 “Women Make History” Wikistorm

-The November 3 editing session will inaugurate an OI-led effort to add 100 women from early American history to Wikipedia by the end of 2018.
+The Omohundro Institute sponsored the “Women Make History” Wikistorm on Saturday, November 3 on the campus of William & Mary.
+The session inaugurated an OI-led effort to add 100 women from early American history to Wikipedia.

 Veronica Paredes, an active member of FemTechNet, facilitated the Wikistorm and taught participants how to update the online encyclopedia.
 No experience with Wikipedia was needed to join the editing session.

 W&M alum Steven Pruitt (Class of 2006), a leading Wikipedia editor with over 2.5 million edits to his credit, joined the Wikistorm as well.

 “Women Make History” was part of a celebration of 100 Years of Women at W&M and honored the memory of Mary Maples Dunn (1931-2017), who served as President of Smith College and Director of the Schlesinger Library at Harvard and was also a W&M alumna, early American historian, and OI Council and Board member (1974–1980).
 The 2018 Vast Early America lecture by early American and feminist historian Ann Little closed out the day’s events.